Frequently Asked Questions About Career Coach Academy’s 15-week CCMC Program

 - Career Coaching-What It Is (& Isn’t): the pairing of two disciplines-professional coaching and career management, core coaching competencies, types of career coaching clients you’ll encounter and strategies to serve them, secrets to effective listening, the “goal-gap-get there” model, and more.

-- Career Management: Top 10 keys for successful 21st century career management, 5-10 year master-planning, the importance of “response-ability,” proactivity, networking, brand management, communications, your ROI value.
+- Coaching Career Management: Coaching around keys for successful 21st century career management, planning and goal-setting with a multi-year career master plan, the importance of “response-ability,” proactivity, networking, brand management, communications, your ROI value.

 - Structure of a Coaching Call: 3-part memorable model to ensure you have set a clear agenda for each call, explored important options and beliefs, and shifted insight into practical action steps for progress.

-- Career Reconnaissance: clarifying the Master F.I.T.
-(Function, Industry, Treasure); the significance of strengths; using the Career Management Wheel and other informal assessments to identify values and goals.
+- Coaching Career Reconnaissance: clarifying the Master F.I.T. (a proprietary model with six integral external and internal elements that factor into career choice); the significance of strengths; using the Career Management Wheel and other informal assessments to identify values and goals.
 Popular career development theories are overviewed, including structural and life-span development theories.

-- Career Assessments: overview of career assessment instruments, including skills and strengths, personality, and values.
+- Coaching on Career Assessments: How to use a coach-approach (vs. a consulting or counseling approach) to using assessments; introduction to several assessment instruments, including skills and strengths, personality, and values.

-- Career Exploration & Decision-Making: Learn how to expand your clients’ options and thinking through creative exercises.
-Understand the importance for the client of coming to a commitment and how to ensure that commitment is solid.
+- Coaching on Career Exploration & Decision-Making: Learn coaching techniques to expand your clients’ options and thinking through creative exercises.
+Understand the importance for the client of coming to his/her own commitment and how to ensure that commitment is solid.

 - Supporting Change: Strategies include self-care, the keys to being “toleration-free,” future focus, structure, and people power–assembling a support team.

-- Interviewing: how candidates are judged, the four interviewer styles, candidates’ traits of success, uncovering the real job, developing “ROI” responses and the universal answer, turning the interview from an interrogation into a collaboration.
+- Coaching on Job Search: Support clients to design actions: strengths-based approaches, employer-focused strategies, momentum-building structures, goal-oriented action steps, and more.
+Apply coaching strategies for clients preparing for interviews, including how candidates are judged, uncovering the real job, developing “ROI” responses and the universal answer, turning the interview from an interrogation into a collaboration.

-- Job-Launch and Job Jump-Start: success strategies for starting a new position; a 5-point plan for transforming a bad job situation into a manageable situation.
+- Coaching on Job-Launch and Job Jump-Start: success strategies for starting a new position; a 5-point plan for transforming a bad job situation into a manageable situation.

-- Coach Marketing: strategies to fill your pipeline and build your business.
+- Coach Marketing: strategies to help fill your pipeline and build your business.

 How much time will you spend in addition to class-time hours?
 Past participants indicate spending between one to two hours each week for reading preclass material.
 Others report spending additional time implementing new coaching and marketing concepts learned in class (e.g., revising their web site to include coaching services; writing value statements to articulate the return-on-investment that coaching clients receive; setting aside “think” time to envision the direction they’d like to take their business, etc.).